-The hearing is a public proceeding.
-See Louisiana Supreme Court Rule XVII, §5(M)(8)(f).
-However, if ODC must seek interim suspension under §25.1(1), the rules governing the public's access to interim suspension proceedings under §19.2 would apply.
+Section 25.1 does not specifically state whether the revocation proceeding is public or confidential.
+If ODC must seek interim suspension under §25.1(1), the rules governing the public's access to interim suspension proceedings under §19.2 would apply.
+With regard to the revocation hearing before the hearing committee, the hearing is presumed to be public and treated as such by the hearing committee.